14 Aug 9 STRATEGIES TO CREATE 21ST CENTURY SCHOOLS

 Researching at Columbia University, New York City, reading books by great educators, following inspirational and informative articles in social media, attending conferences and workshops all around the world, visiting contemporary schools and reflecting on all that I learn by blogging has helped me form new ideas and new theories.

-But something amazing happened to me about 12 months ago that really accelerated my learning.
+But something amazing happened to me a few years ago that really accelerated my learning.
 Out of the blue I was offered an opportunity to learn more about 21st Century Schools in an incredible way.
 You see I was offered the chance to start a brand new IB school in Phnom Penh, Cambodia as the Founding Head of School.
 OMG!

 My initial reaction was to say “No,” but as my voice rang in my ears, I thought, “don’t be ridiculous Maxine, you should never say no to opportunity and this could be a once in a lifetime experience.”